Music Bridging the Gap

 I’ve sung in Italian, German, Spanish, and Latin.
 Music is a way of universal communication.
 Music, when done well, can shine as an example in any language with the beauty that it contains.
 I am discovering that there are beautiful recordings in the Dutch language.
 When I listen to them, the guttural Dutch sound becomes a thing of wonder.
 When the singer sculpts the words, well, there is an understanding that bridges the gap.
 Just like the “I love you” that is spoken in any language, the meaning cannot be misconstrued.
 So, “love in any language” becomes “music in any language.”

 Music is the one thing that anyone can do!!!
 Think about it for a minute: You can teach someone to carry a tune and match the note.
 But, you don’t have to teach a child to open their mouth and sing.
 Singing comes naturally.
 Intelligence and physical ability are not factors here.
 Music is everyone’s gift of being heard.

 Throughout my life there have been many bridges.
 One of the most powerful of those bridges has been volunteerism.
 During my life, I have been both a volunteer and the person on the receiving end.
 Both sides of the process are filled with positive feelings.

 There are many ways of giving.
 Some commit to careers of service to others.
 Many people choose to give to an organization that represents something meaningful to them.

-When I was in my 20’s I spent time doing an internship that involved those with mental illness.
-I gave several hours per week to those who needed and in return I received a new view of life.
+When I was in my 20s, I spent time doing an internship that involved those with mental illness.
+I gave several hours per week to those who were in need and in return I received a new view of life.
 They taught me to laugh in a new way.
 They taught me understanding.
 I learned so much from each of them.
 I still think of them and wonder where they are now.

-We used to watch one of the Animal rescue shows.
-Many of the animals were depressed and beaten down, but with the love and help of volunteers, they became “cute animals” and we renamed the show “cute animals.”
+We used to watch one of the animal rescue shows.
+Many of the animals were depressed and beaten down, but with the love and help of volunteers, they became “cute animals.”
+So we renamed the show “cute animals.”
 Volunteers are great!!!!
 Volunteers change lives.